-Nicholas joined The Brotherhood/Sister Sol (Bro/Sis) in 2004 as a member of Bro/Sis’ Intrinsic Kings Chapter of The Brotherhood.
-In addition, he was a member of the organization’s Youth Employment Opportunities Program where he worked as landscaper and also a member of Bro/Sis’ After School Program.
+Nicholas is an alumni of The Brotherhood Sister Sol (BroSis) – he joined in 2004 as a member of BroSis’ Intrinsic Kings Chapter of The Brotherhood.
+In addition, he was a member of the organization’s Youth Employment Opportunities Program where he worked as landscaper and also a member of BroSis’ After School Program.

-Nicholas was the focus of a Bro/Sis five-minute documentary, “The Closest Thing to Magic”, which focused on his inspirations for success.
-He has represented Bro/Sis at an array of convenings on the state of Black men and boys and has assisted with many of our Liberating Voices/Liberating Minds trainings as a youth facilitator.
-Upon high school graduation Nicholas entered BMCC, where he earned his Associates Degree, and during his matriculation received a Reginald F. Lewis Scholarship from Bro/Sis.
-His next goal is to complete his Bachelors Degree.
+Nicholas was the focus of a BroSis five-minute documentary, “The Closest Thing to Magic”, which focused on his inspirations for success.
+He has represented BroSis at an array of convenings on the state of Black men and boys and has assisted with many of our trainings as a youth facilitator.
+Upon high school graduation Nicholas entered BMCC, where he earned his Associates Degree, and during his matriculation received a Reginald F. Lewis Scholarship from BroSis.
+He is currently completing his Bachelors Degree at Morehouse College.

 Nicholas works as a After School Elementary Program Facilitator, Summer Day Camp lead staff member and Brotherhood Chapter Leader at BroSis.
 He has been a full time staff member for 6 years.